tejuscs/adb_azure/workshop/db-users/intro.md

 # Workshop Introduction and Overview

 ## Introduction to Oracle Autonomous Database@Azure
 The ADB@Azure HOL is for Cloud Architects, Multicloud Architects, and Database Administrators.
-You'll learn to&nbsp;integrate Autonomous Database service into Microsoft Azure with ADB@Azure.
+You'll learn to integrate Autonomous Database service into Microsoft Azure with ADB@Azure.
 Covering key topics like use cases, architecture, provisioning, and management, the course provides hands-on overview of ADB@Azure.

 Watch the video below for an overview of Autonomous Database@Azure.